GoodleaF/GoodleaF/README.md

 **Name:** Kim Jung Yub
 **Date of Birth:** June 30th, 1996
+**Military Service:** Discharged from the service as Sergeant, served at 8th Army KATUSA, IMO
-**Education:** Graduated from Dogguk University, majored Computer Engineering
+**Education:** Graduated from Dogguk University, majored in Computer Engineering

 I'm a passionate software developer with experience in server infrastructure and game development.
 I have a solid foundation in various programming languages and a keen interest in building efficient, scalable systems.